 No road trip would be complete without a stop at a roadside attraction.
-At one time there were hundreds of these attractions scattered along California Highways.
+At one time, there were hundreds of these attractions scattered along California Highways.
 Many of these iconic landmarks disappeared with the construction of multi-lane freeways.
-Today there are still a few of the original roadside attractions along with “internet attractions” made popular by social media and websites like this one.
+Today there are still a few of the original roadside attractions and “internet attractions” made popular by social media and websites like this one.

 Southern California Roadside Attractions

-One of California’s most iconic roadside attraction is located just off Highway 101 in the central coast just outside of the town of Buellton.
+One of California’s most iconic roadside attractions is located just off Highway 101 on the central coast, just outside of the town of Buellton.
 Visitors can feed and take photos of the huge birds that live on the 33-acre farm.
-A small gift shop features Ostrich related items including jerky and Ostrich eggs.
+A small gift shop features Ostrich related items, including jerky and Ostrich eggs.
 Ostrichland USA 610 E Highway 246 Solvang, CA 93463.

 Cabazon Dinosaurs Cabazon California

 If there was an award for best California roadside attraction, Cabazon Dinosaurs might just get the title.
 Since 1964 the Dinosaurs have attracted motorists’ attention along interstate 10.
 The original intent of the giant creatures was to draw customers to a now-closed restaurant, the Wheel Inn.
 Today there is a small museum, gift shop, and Dinosaurs.
 Cabazon Dinosaurs 50770 Seminole Drive, Cabazon, CA 92230.